 You may already be familiar with the Mashed Chickpea Salad Sandwich, Curried Chickpea Salad, Cranberry Walnut Vegan ‘Chicken’ Salad, and ‘Chickpea of the Sea’ Tuna Salad Sandwich.
 All of which are healthy and satisfyingly delicious!

-This Chickpea Chicken Salad is a vegan version of the classic Sonoma Chicken Salad I saw at Trader Joe’s.
-Chickpeas work great as a replacement for chicken in this recipe and you won’t miss a thing.
-I promise!
+I wanted to create a vegan copycat version of Trader Joe’s classic Sonoma Chicken Salad.
+Chickpeas work great as a replacement for chicken in this recipe – you won’t miss a thing, trust me!

-It makes for a great sandwich or wrap filling, or if you prefer, simply serve over top a bed of leafy greens.
-However you choose, it’s flavorful, filling, and highly addicting!
+It makes a great sandwich or wraps filling, or if you prefer, simply serve over the top a bed of leafy greens.
+However you choose, it’s flavorful, filling, and tastes AMAZING!

-The salad itself is very simple with only 4 ingredients and the dressing is just as simple.
+The salad itself is very simple, with only four ingredients, and the dressing is just as simple.
 Feel free to use more or less of any ingredients to suit your taste.

 Here is everything you will need, including ingredient variations:

-- Apple cider vinegar – can sub with white wine vinegar or TJ’s Orange Muscat Champagne Vinegar
+• Apple cider vinegar – I used ACV, but you can substitute with white wine vinegar or TJ’s Orange Muscat Champagne Vinegar.

 How To Make Chickpea ‘Chicken’ Salad